Updated: July 16, 2025

 Myth 6: Minimum Coverage is Sufficient

-Many drivers believe that carrying the minimum required coverage is sufficient.
-While it may be enough to satisfy legal requirements, it often isn’t enough to protect you fully.
+Many drivers think that carrying only the minimum required coverage is enough.
+While it meets legal requirements, it often fails to provide adequate protection.

 Why Minimum Coverage May Not Be Enough:

-- Insufficient Liability Limits: Minimum liability limits may not cover all damages in a severe accident, leaving you financially responsible for the rest.
+- Insufficient Liability Limits: Minimum limits may not cover all damages in a serious accident, leaving you financially responsible.

-- No Coverage for Your Vehicle: Minimum coverage typically does not include collision or comprehensive insurance.
+- No Coverage for Your Vehicle: Minimum coverage usually excludes collision or comprehensive insurance.

-- Higher Out-of-Pocket Costs: Without adequate coverage, you may face significant out-of-pocket expenses.
+- Higher Out-of-Pocket Costs: Inadequate coverage can lead to significant out-of-pocket expenses.

 Myth 7: You Only Need Insurance if You’re at Fault